Bali

 • Is Bali a good place to travel with kids?

-• Is Bali manageable with a stroller or buggy?
+• Is Bali manageable with a stroller?

 • What type of accommodation works best for families in Bali?